Masthead

 Laura Moffatt (Labour.
 Crawley) asked two questions in a debate, both about Children’s Centres and the need to not only protect the service but to extend it.

 Francis Maude (Tory.
 Horsham) got answers to 50 written questions.
 I didn’t read them all, but the first one was to ask whether prices in the HoP gift shop had risen when VAT returned to 17.5%.
 Could have been easily answered by just popping in there and having a look I would have thought.
-I know Maude does not spend as much time in parliament doing his job as most MPs do,1 but surely he could have sent a research assistant to pop down and actually do some research instead of bunging up the parliamentary questions system with such fluff.It seems that Laura is busy doing that side of an MP’s job that takes up a lot of time and cannot be delegated (actually turning up to listen to and contribute to debates) while Frankie specialises in doing that side of an MP’s job that makes it look like he is busy but could easily be done by researchers, interns or Tory HQ staff (submitting endless written questions).
+I know Maude does not spend as much time in parliament doing his job as most MPs do, ((he has only voted in 42% of votes)) but surely he could have sent a research assistant to pop down and actually do some research instead of bunging up the parliamentary questions system with such fluff.It seems that Laura is busy doing that side of an MP’s job that takes up a lot of time and cannot be delegated (actually turning up to listen to and contribute to debates) while Frankie specialises in doing that side of an MP’s job that makes it look like he is busy but could easily be done by researchers, interns or Tory HQ staff (submitting endless written questions).

 Of course, without evidence to the contrary, we have to assume that Maude actually spends hours every day thinking of loads of questions all by himself, writing them down himself, submitting them himself, and then poring over the answers later on all by himself… but Occam’s Razor springs to mind here.
 Still.
 Makes him look busy doesn’t it?